Top Tools for Occupational Therapists

 2. Practice management software

-Practice management software is an absolute must for every occupational therapy business.
+Practice management software is another valuable tool for occupational therapy businesses.
 These systems are usually integrated with various functions, including documentation templates and storage, medical billing tools, patient portals, and appointment scheduling.
-Sophisticated practice management systems allow you to save money and time while simultaneously focusing on improving clinical outcomes — it's a win-win!
+Sophisticated practice management systems allow you to save money and time while simultaneously focusing on improving clinical outcomes.

 3. Electronic health records (EHR) portal